Prague or the city of a hundred towers which is worth a visit!

 Walk through the old town for a wonderfully romantic time in the Malà Strana district.
 It has beautiful baroque monuments and the famous Petrin orchards at the top.
 Partying and tasting a thousand different kinds of beer are part of the city’s entertainment.

-Want more?
-Here are 5 ideas for tours that a tour guide in Prague will have the honor to show you!
+Here are 5 ideas for tours that a local guide in Prague will have the honor to show you!

-For more details, consult our Blog entry for Prague.
+For more details, consult our Blog entry for must-sees in Prague.